rachelAtFlatiron/Phase-4-062424/README.md

 <br />

-### 7. Use user state to determine whether app is to be viewable
+### 7. React: Use user state to determine whether app is to be viewable
 #### 7a.
 In `App.js` if the user is `null` return the following JSX:
 ```js
 <div className="App light">